hpc/pavilion2/docs/advanced.rst

 test scripts.
 This is not enabled by default as it requires an external Spack instance.

-Once configured, you can install and load Spack packages in your test scripts using the 'spack' section under both 'build' and 'run'.
+Once configured, Spack packages can be installed and loaded in Pavilion test scripts using the 'spack' section inside both the 'build' and 'run' sections of a test config.
+This section has two keys, 'install' and 'load', that take a list of package names with optional spec and dependency options.

 .. code-block:: yaml